 Financial advisors can also work with other professionals in your life, such as accountants or CPAs, estate planning or family attorneys, and other professionals to help identify opportunities for saving money, tax efficiencies, or estate planning.

-Financial advisors can help identify specific things you can do to get your finances working for you, rather than you, working for your finances.
+Financial advisors can help you achieve your financial goals through identifying specific things you can do to get your finances working for you, rather than you working for your finances.